 How to Dispute an ARV on Your Sweepstakes Taxes

-The FMV applies to the time when you take possession of a sweepstakes prize, so start looking for proof of the prize value as soon as you receive it.
+So which value do you use?
+You need to report the FMV of the prize as it stands when you take possession of it, so start looking for proof of the prize value as soon as you receive it.
 If you wait until tax time, it's going to be difficult to find out exactly how much that computer or refrigerator was worth months before.

-If the sweepstakes prize was a vacation, ask travel agents and online websites for quotes for the exact days when you will be flying, and the hotel where you will be staying.
+If the sweepstakes prize was a vacation, ask travel agents and online websites for quotes for the exact days when you will be flying, the exact airlane, and the hotel where you will be staying.
 Keep receipts for actual expenses on the trip whenever possible.

-If the FMV you discover is similar to the ARV, you can skip down to step 5.
+If you discover that the FMV of your prize is similar to the ARV, you can skip to step 5.

 If your FMV is significantly lower than the published ARV, contact the sweepstakes sponsor and politely ask them if they can lower the value when they send out their 1099 forms at the end of the year.
 Many sponsors will do this automatically.

-If the sponsor can't or won't lower the value on the 1099 forms, don't worry.
-You can address the matter with the IRS directly.
+If the sponsor can't or won't lower the value on the 1099 forms, don't worry, you can address the matter with the IRS directly.
 Call the IRS at (800) 829-1040 and ask them to send a Form 4598, Form 1099 Not Received or Incorrect to the sponsor.
-This step is not absolutely necessary, but it reinforces your claim that the prize was incorrectly valued, if the IRS wonders why the amount has been changed on your tax return.
+This step is not absolutely necessary, but it reinforces your claim that the prize value was not correct if the IRS wonders why the amount has been changed on your tax return.

 Whether the sponsor has agreed to change the ARV or not, check the prize value when you receive your 1099 forms.
 It's easy for the sponsor to make a simple mistake.

-Even if it varies from the value on the 1099 form, enter the FMV under 'Other Income' on your 1040 form.
+Even if it varies from the value on the 1099 form that you received from the sponsor, enter the FMV under 'Other Income' on your 1040 form.
 Read How to Pay Your Sweepstakes Taxes for more information on how to do this.

 In order to show the proper amount on your tax forms, submit the difference between the reported ARV and your FMV as a negative amount.
 List it under Other Miscellaneous Income with the description "Prize FMV Adjustment."

 Make sure to keep your documentation of the Fair Market Value of your prize wins.
-The IRS may well question why your valuation of the prize varies from the sponsor's, and you want to have solid proof to back up your claim.
-If you do not have any solid proof of the correct FMV, then you have to go with the amount listed on the 1099 form.
+The IRS may question why your valuation of the prize varies from the sponsor's, and if so, you'll want to have solid proof to back up your claim.
+If you do not have any solid proof of the correct FMV, then you should use the amount listed on the 1099 form.

-If You Don't Get a 1099, Can You Skip Reporting a Prize?
+If You Don't Get a 1099 Form, Can You Skip Reporting a Prize?

 So if a sponsor fails to send a 1099 form, don't assume that you can safely skip reporting the prize.
 Keep a record of your prize wins throughout the year, and report them with your taxes.